Madhubala – Ek Ishq Ek Junoon: Plot

-Madhubala "Madhu" Choudhary was born on a film set and works in a parlour while her family members are junior artists in the Mumbai film industry.
-She fights a case of hit and run on behalf of Mukund against Bollywood superstar Rishabh Kundra "RK" who gets sentenced to jail.
+Madhubala Shamser Malik was born on a film set and works in a parlour.
+Her family members are junior artists in the Mumbai film industry.
+She fights a case of hit and run on behalf of Mukund against Bollywood superstar, Rishabh "RK" Kundra, who gets sentenced to jail.
+He had to spent 4 days in jail causing his massive ego got bruise as media questioned him in real life is he a villain.
 Mukund proposes to Madhu and they get engaged.
-RK insinuates that Madhu is his girlfriend and humiliates Padmini and Shamsher's relationship, saying they have been having a secret affair for the last 20 years.
+RK had spread in newspaper that Madhu is his girlfriend.
+Made a public press conference where claimed cheating him Madhu is now marrying someone else and humiliates Padmini and Shamsher's relationship, saying that they have been having a secret affair for the last 20 years.

+RK even had spread his and Madhu Pictures too as a MMS which his hired cameraman clicked in Madhu and Mukund's engagement party where RK appeared as an uninvited guest.

-Mukund breaks off his engagement thinking Madhu has had an affair with RK.
-She slaps RK, who puts forward an offer for Shamsher's treatment, as he was badly beaten up on RK's set.
-RK proposes to Madhu and she accepts.
+Mukund breaks off his engagement thinking that Madhu has had an affair with RK.
+Enraged Malik appeared in RK's set to protest well RK'S bodyguards beat him near death well RK was standing calmly with a smile.
+They throw Malik's body in Chawal's gate from a car in night.
+Madhu slaps RK 4 times in front of everyone in his film set.
+Later, RK puts forward an offer for Shamsher's treatment.
+RK had offered Madhu to give her 40 Lakh Rupee treatment cost of Malik in exchange of marrying him and she accepts.
 Rude and egotistical, he becomes hell-bent on ruining her life.
-Eventually, Madhu begins falling for him.
-Sikandar's wife Deepali wants her to leave RK but her wishes are in vain.
-Shamsher shoots RK; Madhu donates her blood to save him.
+Even after trying hard he initially could not break her spirit, but RK eventually does succeed in breaking Madhu's spirit.
+Sikandar's wife, Deepali wants her to leave RK, but her wishes are in vain.
+Deepali is RK's ex, who cheated on him 5 years ago and had married Sikki.
+Later, Shamsher shoots RK; Madhu donates her blood to save him.

 No longer rude to Madhu, RK begins loving her.
 She restores his relation with Radha and the two confess their love; RK helps Padmini and Shamsher in getting married.
-Balraj abducts all but is shot to death by Padmini.
-RK needs a break and says he wants to marry Madhu properly so they can take their marriage forward; but suddenly, he tells he'd never loved her as it was his plan all along to entangle her in his love and then destroy her life when he leaves her.
+Balraj abducts all, but is shot to death, by Padmini.
+RK needs a break and says he wants to marry Madhu properly so they can take their marriage forward; but suddenly, he tells that, he had never loved her as it was his plan all along to entangle her in his love and then destroy her life, when he leaves her.